 “The past is not dead!
 Actually, it's not even past.
 You know who said that?
 Faulkner.
 And he was right.
 And I met him, too.
 I ran into him at a dinner party.”

--- allegedly infringing dialogue from Wood Allen's "Midnight in Paris"
+-- Wood Allen's "Midnight in Paris"

 The dialogue is categorized in the complaint as both an "infringing quote" and "likely to cause confusion, to cause mistake, and/or to deceive the infringing film's viewers as to a perceived affiliation, connection or association between William Faulkner and his works, on the one hand, and Sony, on the other hand."